Singh-Kiran-P/StuNet/README.md

 ```

 ## PgAdmin
 Once docker is running, you can access pgAdmin on [localhost:8080](http://localhost:8080).
+On the website, login with the following credentials.
 ```
-Web login:
 Email = admin@stunet.be
 password = admin
 ```

 ### Connect to database in pgAdmin
 ```
 host = postgres
 port = 5433